YARC-Official/docs/troubleshooting/Instruments.md

 ❗Mac: YARG might not ask for mic access.
 Launch the .app manually instead of going through the launcher

 ❗Mad Catz M.I.C. buttons not registering
-The Microphone with Integrated Controller is recognized as two separate devices: the microphone, and a gamepad.
+The Microphone with Integrated Controller is recognized as a USB hub with two attached devices: the Mad Catz USB microphone, and an XBox 360 gamepad.
 Both devices will need to be bound to your profile to make full use of the M.I.C.

 ## Drums